All Guides

 Best For

-AP is ideal for strong test-takers who want to stay at their high school, participate in activities, and are applying to selective colleges that specifically value AP.
+AP is best if you're a strong test-taker, you want to stay at your high school for activities, and you're applying to selective colleges that value AP.

 Concurrent Enrollment in Depth